 The next figure shows how file and directory size can be displayed:

-Deleting a directory or a file can be easily accomplished by -rm command.
+Deleting a directory or a file can be easily accomplished by the -rm command.

 This is a guide to Install Hadoop.
-Here we discuss the introduction to Instal Hadoop, step by step installation of Hadoop along with results of Hadoop Installation.
+Here we discuss the introduction to install hadoop, step-by-step installation of hadoop, and hadoop installation results.
 You can also go through our other suggested articles to learn more –